+49 7161 9459 849

 More often than 4 cobots working in parallel on a screw application, the challenge will be to hit the screw with the screw head.
 A camera support can be helpful for this.

 The system solution is based on a robot that has a screwing unit with a camera system, an electric screwdriver, a holding system and a screwdriver bit.
 The highlight is the small screwing unit that is plugged into the screwdriver.
 It is designed in such a way that the screw blade cannot injure the employee.
 A spring-loaded sleeve protects the sharp-edged blade and detects a collision.
-Thus, the whole thing is also designed in such a way that collaborative operation with people is made possible.
-The standards are for such a collaborative operation between man and machine DIN EN-ISO 10218-1, DIN EN-ISO 10218-2 as well as the technical specifications of the trade association TS 15066 are considerable and are adhered to.
+In addition, a collaborative operation with humans is possible.
+For such a collaborative operation between man and machine, the standards DIN EN-ISO 10218-1, DIN EN-ISO 10218-2 and the technical specifications of the trade association TS 15066 are observed.